sandravizz/Global_inequality_Story/README.md

 Our project is based on [starter template](https://github.com/the-pudding/svelte-starter) from the pudding.

-Thanks to [Simon Mulquin](https://github.com/SimonMulquin) for your support in the building the webpage especially with Svelte.
+Thanks to [Simon Mulquin](https://github.com/SimonMulquin) for your support in web development with Svelte.